 In December 2011, low-cost carrier VietJet started operations with a fleet of A320 aircraft.
 In February 2014, the carrier finalised an order with Airbus for the purchase of 63 A320 Family aircraft.
 It placed an order for six additional A321ceo during the 2015 Paris Air Show, and another 30 A321s (nine A321ceo and 21 A321neo) at the 2015 Dubai Airshow.

-Expanding its fleet of single-aisle A320 Family aircraft, VietJet placed its first order for 20 of the longer-fuselage A321 variant in September 2016, comprising 10 A321ceo and 10 A321neo jetliners.
-In November 2018, the airline firmed up another order for an additional 50 A321neo airliners to grow its capacity and expand the network, especially on international routes.
-This increased the number of A320 Family members ordered overall by VietJet to 171, with the carrier operating 62 Airbus A320 Family aircraft as of late 2018.
+In September 2016, VietJet made a first order for 20 A321 single aisle aircraft comprising 10 A321ceo and 10 A321neo.
+In November 2018, the airline firmed up another order for an additional 50 A321neo single aisle aircraft to grow its capacity and expand its network, especially on international routes.
+This increased the number of A320 Family aircraft ordered by VietJet to 171, with the airline operating 62 Airbus A320 Family aircraft as of late 2018.

 The first Airbus rotorcraft to be sold in the country was a Puma for VNH South, which deployed the helicopter in the oil and gas sector.
 VNH South has since become one of the leading helicopter service providers in Southeast Asia, and currently operates a fleet that includes models such as the AS332 L2, H155 and H225.